History of Jeff Bezos in Timeline

 In 1997, Jeff Bezos became a millionaire after raising $54 million through Amazon's initial public offering (IPO).

-1998: Bezos Invested in Google
+1998: Bezos Invests in Google

-In 1998, Jeff Bezos invested $250,000 in Google, becoming one of its early shareholders.
+In 1998, Jeff Bezos invested $250,000 in Google, becoming one of its first shareholders.
+This investment later resulted in 3.3 million shares of Google stock.

-1999: Bill Gates achieves centibillionaire status
+1999: Bill Gates Became First Centibillionaire

-1999: Apartment Purchase in Manhattan
+1999: Apartment Purchases in Manhattan

 In 1999, Jeff Bezos purchased three adjoining apartments at 25 Central Park West in Manhattan for $7.65 million.

-1999: Bezos Listed on Forbes World's Billionaires List
+1999: Inclusion on Forbes World's Billionaires List

 In 1999, Jeff Bezos was included on the Forbes World's Billionaires list with an estimated net worth of $10.1 billion, placing him 19th in the world and 10th in the USA.

-September 2000: Bezos Founded Blue Origin
+September 2000: Bezos Found Blue Origin

-2000: Blue Origin Founded
+2000: Founded Blue Origin

-In 2000, Bezos founded the aerospace manufacturer and sub-orbital spaceflight services company, Blue Origin.
+In 2000, Bezos founded the aerospace manufacturer and sub-orbital spaceflight services company Blue Origin.

 March 2003: Helicopter Crash in West Texas

-2003: Rob Meyerson Led Blue Origin
+2003: Rob Meyerson led Blue Origin

 In 2003, Amazon rebounded from financial instability and turned a profit of $35 million.